Why use a 6.2V Zener Over Other Available Zener Voltages in a CCS?

 12.0 1N4106 1N5242B 9.2 9.1 40 2000 200 600 35 Noisy

-Using a 6.2V zener in a current source we see by at Q1, R1 will have 5.6V across it.
-5uV of noise out 5.6V is 121 dB down (very respectable).
+Using a 6.2V zener in a current source, we see at Q1, R1 will have 5.6V across it.
+5uV of zener noise out 5.6V is 121 dB down (very respectable).
 150 uV out 5.6V is 91 dB down, still not too shabby.

-With a transistor and one 6.2V zener, the current variation is more like 1:1.12 and the temperature variation will be closer to 4.5% (for a 60C change).
-With two 6.2V zeners and a FET, the variation is 1:1.30.
+With a bipolar junction transistor (BJT) and one 6.2V zener, the current variation is more like 1:1.12 and the temperature variation will be closer to 4.5% (for a 60C change).

 From On-Semi HBD854/D